jastring1/liri-node-app/README.md

 <h1>LIRI Bot</h1>
+<h3><b> by: Tripp Stringfield (application engineer)</b></h3>

 <h3><b>Overview</b></h3>

 <p>In this assignment, you will make LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.</p><br>
+LIRI will be a command line node app that takes in parameters and gives you back data.</p><br><br>

+<h3><b>Organization</b></h3><br>

+<ul><li> Liri is organized as a set of functions. each function will perform a different task that will be passed to the main function of the program runLiri()</li><li> runLiri() will also accept another argument that will be the query term for the function that is trying to be called. ex. runLiri(movie-this,Inception)</li><li>A conditional statement starts the program to determine if the user will be running from the console or using the interactive menu provided by liri.</li></ul><br>

 <h3><b>How does Liri run?</h3></b><br>